 Curry powder is not a thing.
 There is no spice that is called curry powder, it was made up by people and marketed as such, a wide misrepresentation of Indian cooking.

 That was my experience, being Indian…loving the myths and exposing the food, and trying to really learn about the culture behind it.

 The same goes for the Fried Rice episode, where it is discussed how the Chinese immigrants were not always treated fairly, yet the fried rice phemononon took off, must like other cultures, not paying proper respect to learning about the culture that brought it forward.

 The fried chicken episode is another example, of how the African American culture is negatively associated with this dish.
 How it’s become so widespread, but still, to this day, evokes a hurtful and negative meaning to those that have ancestral slavery in their genes.

 We all can relate to at least some episode on a deeper level.
-I sincerely, believe that if everyone watched this series, about the origins of food, it is important on an education, and also humane level.
+I sincerely believe that if everyone watched this series, about the origins of food, it is important on education, and also on a humane level.

 We all can learn more about cultures, and gain cultural appreciation, through food.

 I can go on, but you get the point.
 There is so much cultural misrespresentation in North America, so much of it is through something as simple as food.